Autor: Shelby Benavidez

 Texas law takes dog bites very seriously, holding the owner financially and legally liable for the actions of their pet.
 While the One Bite Rule may protect dogs and their owners under some circumstances, Lillian’s Law gives victims an opportunity to file criminal charges when negligence leads to tragedy.

-Why You Should Contact a Personal Injury Attorney After a Dog Bite
+Why You Should Contact a Dog Bite Attorney

-If you or a loved one has been bitten by a dog in Texas, contacting a personal injury attorney as soon as possible is critical.
+If you or a loved one has been bitten by a dog in Texas, contacting a qualified dog bite attorney as soon as possible is critical.
 Dog bite cases can be more complicated than they appear, especially due to Texas’s One Bite Rule and varying local ordinances.